Frequently Asked Questions

 - PROMOTE broad dissemination and scaling of new data innovations and technologies.

 - CONNECT stakeholders across sectors as well as across data communities to harness the data revolution for sustainable development and leave no one behind.

 What has the Global Partnership been working on since its launch?

-Since our political launch in September 2015, we have been:
+Since our political launch in September 2015, we have:

 - CATALYZED ambitious commitments and collaborations to harness the data revolution for sustainable development.

-- SUPPORTED the advancement of country-led Data Roadmaps for Sustainable Development in Colombia, Kenya, Philippines, Senegal, Sierra Leone, Tanzania, and elsewhere.
+- SUPPORTED the advancement of country-led Data Roadmaps for Sustainable Development in Colombia, Ghana, Kenya, the Philippines, Senegal, Sierra Leone, Tanzania, and elsewhere.